-Implemented with Fida International, and local partners (Pentecostal church of Tanzania) Lunette is piloting a comprehensive menstrual health management package in Mwanza, Tanzania, where local boys and girls receive training on puberty, reproductive health, on menstrual health and on the usage of menstrual cup.
-Fida has identified male and female trainers within the community who have started a training-of-trainers (ToT) programme.
+Implemented by Fida International (an NGO), and local partners (Pentecostal church of Tanzania) Lunette was since 2017 piloting a menstrual health management package in Mwanza, Tanzania, where local boys and girls receive training on puberty, reproductive health, on menstrual health and on the usage of menstrual cup.
+Fida identified male and female trainers within the community who have started a training-of-trainers (ToT) programme.
 The ToT is done by The Cup Foundation mentioned above.
 The female ToTs have already received a cup and an introduction training on the usage.
 After the ToT, the training and cup distribution is expected to be rolled out in 82 rural schools.
 Currently indicators are designed to measure impact on school attendance and empowerment of girls and results will be thoroughly analyzed.
 So far, Menstrual Ambassadors have been trained apart from in Tanzania also in the Democratic Republic of Kongo, Uganda and Kenya.